 This delicious old fashioned/great depression era, recipe for Cinnamon Pie only takes a few basic pantry staple ingredients to make.
 It has a texture somewhere a cross between a soft caramel and a Lemon Bar/Square, but it’s packed full of tasty cinnamon goodness.
 There are also instructions to make them into Cinnamon Bars/Squares if you would prefer.

 Much like a Depression Era Water Pie…this simple Cinnamon Pie is a great dessert to be able to make when funds are tight, but you would really like to eat something super sweet/rich.

 The best part about this easy dessert recipe is that you probably have all the ingredients on hand already too.

 As far as I know, this recipe was my Great Grandma Jenny’s (on my mom’s side of the family).
 It has been passed down for generations.
 It’s actually a constant dish at all of our Holiday celebrations because my grandmother always makes a massive batch for the whole family to enjoy.

-I’m not quire sure why the family has affectionately named it “Gunk”…probably because the consistency is that of some sort of gunk.
+I’m not quire sure why the family has affectionately named it “Gunk”…probably because the consistency is just that…. some sort of gunk.
 Delicious gooey, cinnamon gunk that is…lol.

 If you need a good flaky pie crust recipe to go with this filling, my Mom’s Basic Flaky Pie Crust recipe is what I use when making these.
 Her recipe makes enough for three single layer pie crusts, or two if you want to do lattice-work or something fancy with extra crust on top.